nnienaber2/conduct/user-agreement.md

 ### 3. Ownership of Content, Right to Post, and License Grants
 You retain ownership of and responsibility for Content you create or own ("Your Content").
 If you're posting anything you did not create yourself or do not own the rights to, you agree that you are responsible for any Content you post; that you will only submit Content that you have the right to post; and that you will fully comply with any third party licenses relating to Content you post.

-Because you retain ownership of and responsibility for Your Content, we need you to grant us — and other Era of Health Users — certain legal permissions, listed in Sections D.4 — D.5. (****IS THIS THE RIGHT SECTION REFERENCE?****)These license grants apply to Your Content.
+Because you retain ownership of and responsibility for Your Content, we need you to grant us — and other Era of Health Users — certain legal permissions, listed in Sections titled "User-Generated Content."
+These license grants apply to Your Content.
 If you upload Content that already comes with a license granting Era of Health the permissions we need to run our Service, no additional license is required.
-You understand that you will not receive any payment for any of the rights granted in Sections D.4 — D.5.
+You understand that you will not receive any payment for any of the rights granted in Section titled "User-Generated Content."
 The licenses you grant to us will end when you remove Your Content from our servers unless other Users have forked it.

 ### 4. License Grant to Us
 We need the legal right to do things like host Your Content, publish it, and share it.
 You grant us and our legal successors the right to store, parse, and display Your Content, and make incidental copies as necessary to render the Website and provide the Service.
 This includes the right to do things like copy it to our database and make backups; show it to you and other users; parse it into a search index or otherwise analyze it on our servers; share it with other users; and perform it, in case Your Content is something like music or video.